-- setting the overall direction on all clinical matters relating the practice of medicine within the military
+- setting the overall direction on all clinical matters relating to the practice of military medicine

-- setting and auditing the professional performance of all medical personnel
+- setting and auditing the professional performance of all military medical personnel

 - setting clinical and medical policies and standards, and auditing compliance by military organisations across defence